fastverse/fastverse/README.md

 #### Parallelization, High-Performance Computing and Out-Of-Memory Data

-- See the [High-Performance and Parallel Computing](https://cran.r-project.org/web/views/HighPerformanceComputing.html) CRAN Task View and the [futureverse](https://www.futureverse.org/).
+- See the [High-Performance and Parallel Computing](https://cran.r-project.org/web/views/HighPerformanceComputing.html) Task View and the [futureverse](https://www.futureverse.org/).

 ***